- Best Practices

 Photo by Stephen Straka

-Nest Box Building at a previous WDS Annual Meeting
+Nest Box Building from a previous WDS Annual Meeting

 Previous Annual Meeting with excited youth (above), proud of his box building achievement.
 WDS director, Roger Strand [right / blue shirt] assists another family with their nest box.

 Donations to the WDS

 The Wood Duck Society is non profit 501c3 certified and all donations are tax deductible.

 Donations to the Wood Duck Society help us in our quest to educate the public on wood ducks and teach time proven methods for installing wood duck nest boxes.
 It also supports the (advertisement free) Wood Duck Newsgram, our impressive tri-year publication with extraordinary photos and stories of not only wood ducks, but many other duck and avian species.
 Our continued support of youth is very important to us.
 Sponsoring a youth each year at the Minnesota Waterfowl ‘Woodie Camp’ is one prime example.
 Help us to continue our mission by supporting the WDS with a $15 membership that includes a one year subscription (three issues: March, July, November) to the Wood Duck Newsgram, Cash donations are also welcome and appreciated.